-Captain John Jenkinsís father David 1802-85, is listed at various times on the census as a farmer, agricultural labourer, haulier and mariner, so the sea was in his blood.
+Captain John Jenkins’s father David 1802-85, is listed at various times on the census as a farmer, agricultural labourer, haulier and mariner.
 Two of John's brothers, David and Richard, were by their teens living away from home; David at Brynrodyn Farm working as a farm servant for Thomas and Margaret Roberts.
 Richard was living at a mill owned by David Jones; possibly Felin Wern.
 The lure of the sea proved too strong as both brothers became mariners but they fade from the records, probably drowned at sea.
 John himself lived at Victoria Cottage, where Tyrol House now stands.
-He worked on local sloops for a time then went on the schooner Frances Poole, commanded by Borth man William Lewis, on a Mediterranean voyage.
+From the age of 15 he worked on local sloops for a time then went on the 84 ton schooner Frances Poole to the Mediterranean which was commanded by Borth man William Lewis b.1827.
 Also on this voyage were Borth men Thomas Edwards and Thomas Jones.
-Thomas Edwards would become captain in 1880 and Thomas Jones, who ended his days at Llandre, had a long career as First Offiver on transworld sailing vessels, such as the Loch Fergus.
-In 1863 John Jenkins sailed to India as an able bodied seaman on the three masted barque Panthea, which was under the command of John Jones of Borth, owned by William Jones of Brynowen Farm.
-In a recently discovered history of Borth written in 1920 by the antecedent of John Ellis of Aberarth, it states that John Jenkinsís father built Tyrol after abandoning a half built house that was opposite todayís Trigfan.
-This was not far from where Captain Davies Maesteg would later build his beach hut to store nets.
+Thomas Edwards would become captain in 1880 and Thomas Jones, who ended his days at Llandre, had a long career as First Officer on transworld sailing vessels, such as the Loch Fergus.